SuperNova76/FastFrames/README.md

 ## Documentation:

+The package documentation can be found here: https://cern.ch/fastframes

-Doxygen documentation can be found here: https://cern.ch/fastframes
+Doxygen documentation can be found here: https://cern.ch/fastframesdoxygen/